Skip to content

 This tool is for you!

 But isd is not only designed for systemd power-users! isd lowers the bar to interact with systemd units and provides a unified interface that only shows relevant information and commands.
-If you only ever run systemctl status <unit>, then isd is might still be for you, since isd will auto-refresh the output.
+If you only ever run systemctl status <unit>, then isd might still be for you, since isd will auto-refresh the output.

 If you are interested, read on and take a look at the recorded terminal session.